dvsa/vol-app/docs/rfc/rfc-003-code-owners.md

 -   **Sprint Planning**: Allocate time for code owner tasks.
 -   **Daily Stand-ups**: Briefly discuss ongoing code owner activities.
--   **Retrospective**: Discuss the effectiveness of the code owner's activities and identify improvements.
+-   **Retrospective**: Discuss the effectiveness of code owner activity and identify improvements.

 A quarterly session will be held to rotate code ownership among team members.
 During the session, the code owners will summarize the work done in their respective areas over the previous quarter.